Mastering AWS VPC: A Step-by-Step Guide with Real-World Example

 Key AWS VPC Components

-• CIDR (Classless Inter-Domain Routing): The block of IP addresses that define the network range for your VPC.
+• CIDR (Classless Inter-Domain Routing): This defines the starting point in IP addresses for a range of IP addresses for your VPC.

-• Subnets: Segments of the VPC used to divide your network into smaller, logical sections.
+• Subnets: Sections of the VPC that you can use to partition your network into smaller, logical sections.

-• Route Tables: Direct traffic between different subnets or out to the internet.
+• Route Tables: Route traffic between subnets or internet.

 • Internet Gateway (IGW): Allows traffic to flow between the VPC and the internet.